 Cancer treatment can be expensive.
 You may be stuck with bills after treatment ends.
 Cancer can also lead to other financial blows such as decreased income from missing work for treatment or stopping work to recover.

 For cancer survivors, it is essential to keep health insurance.
-If you are uninsured, learn more about your options here.
 Even with health insurance, co-pays and other costs can add up.
 Know how to navigate your insurance policy to avoid paying more than you should.

 If you are struggling financially, create a budget that includes all your expenses, not just medical, so you are not blindsided by bills.
 Include food, gas, rent, phone, and any other expenses you may have.